matt-sm/express-send-email/README.md

-Simple api to send an email via Mailgun with a Sendgrid fallback.
+A simple api to send an email via Mailgun with a Sendgrid fallback.

-Sample app is running at https://sends-emails.herokuapp.com
+A sample app is running at https://sends-emails.herokuapp.com.

 ## Install:
 `npm i`